rneilson/iws-demo/API.md

 # IWS-Demo API

+## Overview

+IWS-Demo is organized around *clients* and *requests*.
+Clients may have multiple requests attached, in open or closed states.
+Requests may be open and/or closed for multiple clients.

+Each client's open requests are sorted by their `priority` field, which may be an integer in the range 1-32766, or null.
+Non-null priority values are unique per-client, and are automatically shifted in least-first order when a request is opened or updated.

+Closed requests retain the `priority` and `date_tgt` fields at the time they were closed.

 ## Field types

 In addition to the generic JSON field formats, the following field types used in this API have additional attributes and constraints: